supersational/mtxt/README.md

 ## Timing

-- All times are in beats specified as fractional numbers. e.g. `3.25` means 3 beats and 1 quarter note.
+- All times are in beats specified as fractional numbers. e.g. in a 4/4 time signature, 1 beat = 1 quarter note, so 3.25 represents 3 quarter notes plus 1 sixteenth note.
 - This allows changing the tempo and time signature without affecting the timing of events.
 - Events may appear in any order in the file; the parser will sort them before playback
 - Precision is limited to 5 decimal places (5 microseconds at 120 BPM).